stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

   * additional instances of the same type are added
   * algorithm performance summaries are refined but remain within known theoretical bounds.

-*Falsification conditions:*
+*Falsification conditions*

-* If for all reasonable choices of weights and encoding rules within `E_UG`, the canonical hardness instances produce tension values that are either:
+* If for all reasonable choices of weights and encoding rules within `Enc_Q054`, the canonical hardness instances produce tension values that are either:

   * widely scattered with no stable low band, or
   * systematically high in spite of matching known hardness patterns,